eatdrinkhealthy/eslint-meteor/README.md

 Install the eslint, airbnb and meteor specific modules to the project itself (not global):

-`npm install --save-dev eslint-config-airbnb eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y eslint eslint-import-resolver-meteor`
+`meteor npm install --save-dev eslint-config-airbnb eslint-plugin-import eslint-plugin-meteor eslint-plugin-react eslint-plugin-jsx-a11y eslint
+`

 Copy the latest `.eslintrc` to your root: